Code-Screen/Code-Screen.github.io/docs/javascript.md

 ### Automated test-suite setup

-If would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `tests/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `tests/` directory.

 All unit tests must be added in the `tests/` directory and use the [`Mocha`](https://mochajs.org) testing framework alongside the [`Chai`](https://www.chaijs.com) assertion library.

-All unit test file names must end with `.test.js` and all unit test files with file names ending with `.hidden.test.js` will not be visible to the candidate.
+All unit test filenames must end with `.test.js` and all unit test files with filenames ending with `.hidden.test.js` will not be visible to the candidate.

 All dependencies required for your coding test must be added to the `package.json` file.